 This certificate program takes a true lifespan approach addressing palliative care for perinatal, pediatric, adult and geriatric patients and families.
 Instructors are practicing Columbia Nursing faculty with specialty certification.

 APRNs who complete the CPA in palliative care will gain the knowledge and skill to provide evidence-based, competent, and compassionate care to patients and families as well as support to caregiver colleagues.
+This CPA program provides APRNs fellowship level academic preparation while continuing to practice.
 To reach a wide national and international audience of APRNs, the 12-credit certificate program will be offered online in a synchronous and asynchronous format.

 Upon completion you will:

 - Be positioned to champion palliative care nursing in clinical settings and schools of nursing.

 - Become a member of the palliative care nursing community, committed to setting and upholding evidenced-based clinical practice to move the field forward.

 I initially enrolled in the course so that I could offer a more comprehensive approach to my patients in my current role as a neurology NP in aging and dementia.
 I was also eager to obtain the didactic foundation to work as a direct provider in palliative care and hospice in the future.
 I look forward to becoming a provider who can care for my patients throughout the remaining span of their lives.